 Enable-AzureADSSOForest -OnPremCredentials $creds.
 This command creates the AZUREADSSOACC computer account from the on-premises domain controller for the Active Directory forest that's required for seamless SSO.

 Seamless SSO requires URLs to be in the intranet zone.
-To deploy those URLs by using group policies, see Quickstart: Azure AD seamless single sign-on.
+To deploy those URLs by using group policies, see Quickstart: Microsoft Entra seamless single sign-on.